Erich Raiet

-Erich Raiet (until 1940 Freienthal; 16 January 1920 Venevere Parish – 25 April 1992 Tallinn) was an Estonian linguist.
+Erich Raiet (16 January 1920 – 25 April 1992) was an Estonian linguist.
+Until 1940, his name was Freienthal because it was changed.

-In 1946 he graduated from Tartu University in Estonian philology.
-1947–1992 he worked at Estonian SSR Academy of Sciences' Language and Literature Institute.
+In 1946, he graduated from Tartu University in Estonian philology.
+From 1947 to 1992, he worked at Estonian SSR Academy of Sciences' Language and Literature Institute.

 He was one of the authors and editors for several dictionaries of Standard Estonian (õigekeelsussõnaraamat).

-Since 1939 he was a member of Mother Tongue Society.
+From 1939 on, he was a member of Mother Tongue Society.